dolph/recipes/asian-ish-ribs.md

 - 3 tablespoons ginger powder
 - 8 green onions, chopped

-Turn the oven up to 250 F for the last hour.
+Turn the oven up to 250 F, and continue cooking until the ribs reach 190 F.

-During the last 20-30 minutes of cook time, add hearty vegetables such as:

-- Broccoli
-- Bok choy
-- Baby bok choy

 Remove the meat and vegetables and set aside to rest.
 Transfer the saute pan to the stove, and simmer to reduce to a sauce.